 A 7-foot tall, woodsy-spelling pine tree can be irresistible for our furry friends.
 What Christmas trees are poisonous to cats?
 According to modern dog magazine, Christmas trees are generally non-toxic for pets.
-Just be sure to keep pine needles from piercing their paws or scratching their eyes.
+Fir trees are good choices.

 If the pets tend to chew on branches or eat pine needles, they might throw up but should not cause them real harm or illness.
 Your pet may have a bit of tummy trouble but it should pass.
-You might consider covering access to the water in the stand to keep pets from drinking the water.
+Avoid using chemicals in the tree's water source to keep pets safe.
+Consider covering access to the water in the stand to keep pets from drinking the water.

 What are the color varieties of Christmas trees?